History of the tank: British

+Origin of the tank name

-The name "tank" was introduced in December, 1915 as a security measure and has been adopted in many languages.
-William Tritton, stated that when the prototypes were under construction from August, 1915 they were deliberately falsely described in order to conceal their true purpose.
+The name "tank" was introduced in December, 1915 as a security measure, and has been adopted in many languages.
+William Tritton stated that when the prototypes were under construction from August, 1915 they were deliberately falsely described in order to conceal their true purpose.
 In the workshop the paperwork described them as "water carriers," supposedly for use on the Mesopotamian Front.
 In conversation the workers referred to them as "water tanks" or, simply, "tanks."
 In October the Landships Committee decided, for security purposes, to change its own name to something less descriptive.

 One of the members, Ernest Swinton suggested "tank," and the committee agreed.
 The name "tank" was used in official documents and common parlance from then on, and the Landships Committee was renamed the Tank Supply Committee.
 This is sometimes confused with the labelling of the first production tanks (ordered in February, 1916) with a caption in Russian.
 It translated as "With Care to Petrograd," probably again inspired by the workers at Foster's, some of whom believed the machines to be snowploughs meant for Russia, and was introduced from May 15, 1916.
-The Committee was happy to perpetuate this misconception since it might also mislead the Germans.
+The committee was happy to perpetuate this misconception since it might also mislead the Germans.

 The naval background of the tank's development also explains such nautical tank terms as hatch, hull, bow, and ports.
 The great secrecy surrounding tank development, coupled with the scepticism of infantry commanders, often meant that infantry at first had little training to cooperate with tanks.

-Russian development
+Russian

-Vasily Mendeleev, an engineer in a shipyard, worked privately on a design of a super-heavy tank from 1911 to 1915.
+Vasily Mendeleev, an engineer in a shipyard, worked privately on the design of the super-heavy Mendeleev tank from 1911 to 1915.
 It was a heavily armoured 170 ton tracked vehicle armed with one 120 mm naval gun.
-The design envisioned many innovations that became standard features of a modern battle tank – protection of the vehicle was well-thought out, the gun included automatic loading mechanism, pneumatic suspension allowed adjusting of clearance, some critical systems were duplicated, transportation by railroad was possible by a locomotive or with adapter wheels.
+The design envisioned many innovations that became standard features of a modern battle tank—protection of the vehicle was well-thought out, the gun included automatic loading mechanism, pneumatic suspension allowed adjusting of clearance, some critical systems were duplicated, transportation by railroad was possible by a locomotive or with adapter wheels.
 However, the cost would have been almost as much as that of a submarine, and it was never built.

 The Vezdekhod was a small cross-country vehicle designed by aero-engineer Aleksandr Porokhovschikov that ran on a single wide rubber track propelled by a 10 hp engine.
-Two small wheels either side were provided for steering but while the vehicles could cross ground well its steering was ineffectual.
+Two small wheels on either side were provided for steering but while the vehicles could cross ground well its steering was ineffectual.
 In post-revolution Russia, the Vezdekhod was portrayed in propaganda as the first tank.